loftwah/tech-101/git/drills/2-git-basics/README.md

 * Reviewing changes: use the "Files changed" tab on a pull request to review and comment on code changes
 * Closing an issue: add a commit message that references the issue number (e.g., "Fixed #123"), and GitHub will automatically close the issue when the commit is merged

 That's it!
-I hope this drill helps you or your students learn the basics of Git and GitHub.
+I hope this drill helps you or your team learn the basics of Git and GitHub.
 Let me know if you have any questions or feedback.